benhengyong/Group2/README.md

 # Conclusions

-Question 1.
-NSW has the highest retail turnover, but ACT has the greatest retail turnover per person.
+1. NSW has the highest retail turnover, but ACT has the greatest retail turnover per person.

-Question 2.
-Best month to open a business is in November.
+2. Best month to open a business is in November.

-Question 3.
-There is no significant difference in growth between different industry groups in ACT.
+3. There is no significant difference in growth between different industry groups in ACT.

-Question 4.
-The supermarket and grocery store sector in the Food retailing industry had the highest revenue in ACT.
+4. The supermarket and grocery store sector in the Food retailing industry had the highest revenue in ACT.